1902 East Worcestershire by-election

-The 1902 East Worcestershire by-election was a parliamentary by-election held for the House of Commons constituency of East Worcestershire on 15 August 1902.
+The 1902 East Worcestershire by-election was a parliamentary by-election held for the UK House of Commons constituency of East Worcestershire on 15 August 1902.

 Vacancy

-Under the provisions of the Succession to the Crown Act of 1707 and a number of subsequent Acts, MPs appointed to certain ministerial and legal offices were at this time required to seek re-election.
+Under the provisions of the Succession to the Crown Act 1707 and a number of subsequent Acts, MPs appointed to certain ministerial and legal offices were at this time required to seek re-election.
 The by-election in East Worcestershire was caused by the appointment on 8 August 1902 of the sitting Liberal Unionist MP, Austen Chamberlain as Postmaster General.

 Candidates

 Chamberlain, who had held the seat since being returned unopposed at a by-election on 30 March 1892 was selected to defend his seat in the Liberal Unionist interest.
 The Liberal Party in the constituency had not been active for some years at Parliamentary level.
 Chamberlain had not been opposed at the general elections of 1895 or 1900.
 The Liberals had no candidate in the field and it was not expected that any other hopefuls would enter the fray.